KyattPL/Huffman_Compression/README.md

 Todo plans:
 1. Make a single .py file to run whole Huffman Coding.
 2. Optimize decoding algorithm (I have an idea, don't worry).
-3. Make an actual compression (option to create a lower-sized file).
-Found an answer on stackoverflow about that, tested it and it appears to be working, however I have no idea right now how to read that converted file and convert it back to the original one.
+3. I have no idea right now how to read that converted file and convert it back to the original one.